 First, what if the inking in Silver to try?
 Thinking am I a genius?
 The silver particles became the lump, and it failed, useless.

 After all, I did the inking in light gray.
-I think moderate inking is effective to 1/144 scale airplane.
+I think moderate inking is effective for 1/144 scale airplanes.

-I think newer Revell 1/144 F-14A is a very good kit.
+I think the newer Revell 1/144 F-14A is a very good kit.
 You had better check and choose the best in the released many 1/144’s from other companies.
-There seem to be many kits having a hard time to fix details.
+There seem to be many kits having a hard time fixing details.